-There is a growing number of physicists, astrophysicists, and others, both scientists and laypersons, who believe in the existence of multiverses – that, apart from the visible Universe in which we humans live, and whose vast reaches are visible through the recent powerful telescopes that have been built by some of us very clever human beings, there exist one or more other universes which we humans can never access or even observe, except indirectly.
-Though the evidence for the existence of these postulated multiverses is scant at best, this has not discouraged the many credulous scientific simpletons in believing in something for which they have no direct visible evidence.
+There is a growing number of physicists, astrophysicists, and others, both scientists and laypersons, who believe in the existence of multiverses – the view that, apart from the visible Universe in which we humans live, and whose distant reaches are visible through the recent powerful telescopes that have been built by some of us very clever human beings, there exist one or more other universes which we humans can never access or even observe, except indirectly.
+Though the evidence for the existence of these postulated multiverses is scant at best, this has not discouraged the many credulous scientific simpletons from believing in something for which they have no direct visible evidence.

 It is useful in this context to mention Ockham’s Razor, a medieval principle popularized by William of Ockham that declares that, of several conflicting alternative theories or explanations, the simplest one should be preferred over the others.
 Two other formulations of this principle, which are pertinent to the consideration of multiverses, are “Plurality should not be posited without necessity,” and “Entities are not to be multiplied beyond necessity.”

 Clearly, the belief in multiverses ignores the wisdom and simplicity of Ockham’s Razor.
 Although the truth is indeed sometimes complex, this does not mean that it is always so.
 In this context, what is the simplest theory or hypothesis about how the Universe first began and how it later developed into the particular structures that we can observe in it?
 The simplest hypothesis is that God created the Universe and everything in it, not individually one by one, as the traditional religious view would have us believe, but by promulgating laws which govern its development, such as the law of gravity, and also by fashioning certain processes, such as stellar combustion, which allows for the existence of the large, luminous, and long-lived entities that are stars.